Calculatorbudy Official Logo

 What is the difference between Interior and Exterior paint?

 Interior paint is designed to scrub clean, resist staining, and emit fewer VOCs (volatile organic compounds) for safe indoor air quality.
-Exterior paint is formulated to be flexible to handle temperature changes (freezing/thawing) and contains UV blockers to prevent fading from the sun.
+Exterior paint is formulated to be flexible to handle temperature changes and contains UV blockers to prevent fading from the sun.
 Never use exterior paint indoors due to the harmful fumes.